 Skin changes are common and include hyperkeratosis, hyperpigmentation, verrucae, papillomas, and fungal infections.

-Lymphangitis (see Lymphangitis) may develop, most often when bacteria enter through skin cracks between the toes as a result of fungal infections or through cuts to the hand.
+Lymphangitis Lymphangitis Lymphangitis is acute bacterial infection (usually streptococcal) of peripheral lymphatic channels.
+Symptoms include erythematous, irregular, warm, tender streaks that develop on an extremity... read more may develop, most often when bacteria enter through skin cracks between the toes as a result of fungal infections or through cuts to the hand.
 Lymphangitis is almost always streptococcal, causing erysipelas; sometimes it is staphylococcal.
 The affected limb becomes red and feels hot; red streaks may extend proximally from the point of entry, and lymphadenopathy may develop.
-Rarely, the skin breaks down.
-Rarely, long-standing lymphedema leads to lymphangiosarcoma (Stewart-Treves syndrome), usually in postmastectomy patients and in patients with filariasis.
+Infrequently, the skin breaks down, which may lead to local infection or cellulitis.